swd-turner/musclesofquartz/content/about/_index.md

 ### What's this blog all about?

-Here you'll find regular tutorials for scraping, wrangling, and analyzing water resources data using R.
+Here you'll find regular tutorials for scraping, wrangling, and analyzing water resources data using R (and occasionally Python).

 ## Why "Muscles of Quartz"?
 Check out "Entrance of the Rivers" by Pablo Neruda.